awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 1. Record the **NodeInstanceRole** for the node group that was created\.
 You need this when you configure your Amazon EKS worker nodes\.

-**To enable worker nodes to join your cluster**
+**To enable worker nodes to join your cluster** **Note**
+If you launched worker nodes inside a private VPC without outbound internet access, then you must enable worker nodes to join your cluster from within the VPC\.

 1. Download, edit, and apply the AWS IAM Authenticator configuration map\.